mattdistefano/scss-training/readme.md

 SCSS supports a number of different data types - strings, colors, lists, numbers, booleans, etc - all of which can be assigned to variables.

-### Selector nesting
+### Nesting

 Descendant selectors (i.e. `.my-class .my-other-class {}`) are common in CSS, but can be painful to write, since the full selector has to be repeated in each rule.
-SCSS simplifies this by allowing selectors to be nested within other selectors.
+SCSS simplifies this by allowing rules to be nested inside other rules.
 This again promotes a more DRY approach, and typically makes for more readable code.

 #### Example